Unknown-1209/Star-Wars-B1-droid/README.md

 # Star-Wars-B1-droid
-Repository for a raspberry pi Star Wars themed project
+Repository for a Raspberry Pi Star Wars-themed project.
+The project will need 1 speaker for outputting sound, a 1602 LCD screen for outputting texts, a rotary encoder to interact with the LCD screen, a motion sensor, three LEDs, and three touch sensors.